PipeWire/pipewire/doc/dox/config/pipewire-props.7.md

 @PAR@ node-prop  api.alsa.headroom    # integer
 The amount of extra space to keep in the ringbuffer.
 The default is 0.
 Higher values can be configured when the device read and write pointers are not accurately reported.

-@PAR@ node-prop  api.alsa.start-delay    # integer
+@PAR@ node-prop  api.alsa.start-delay = 0  # integer
-Some devices require a startup period.
-The default is 0.
-Higher values can be set to send silence samples to the device first.
+Some devices need some time before they can report accurate hardware pointer positions.
+In those cases, an extra start delay can be added to compensate for this startup delay.
+This sets the startup delay in samples.

-@PAR@ node-prop  api.alsa.disable-mmap    # boolean
+@PAR@ node-prop  api.alsa.disable-mmap = false    # boolean
 Disable mmap operation of the device and use the ALSA read/write API instead.
 Default is false, mmap is preferred.

 @PAR@ node-prop  api.alsa.disable-batch    # boolean